natural-mess/Deep-Learning-Specialization/C3-StructuringMachineLearningProjects/Week1/Notes/README.md

 ## Understanding Human-level Performance
 The term human-level performance is sometimes used casually in research articles.
 But let me show you how we can define it a bit more precisely.
 And in particular, use the definition of the phrase, human-level performance, that is most useful for helping you drive progress in your machine learning project.

+When Andrew Ng says “human-level performance,” he means:

+The accuracy that a well-trained human (not random people!) can achieve on the same task and dataset.

 ### Human-level error as a proxy for Bayes error
 So remember from our last video that one of the uses of this phrase, human-level error, is that it gives us a way of estimating Bayes error.
 What is the best possible error any function could, either now or in the future, ever, ever achieve?